selbetar/askfmArchiver/README.md

   -o, --out           (Default: ) Specify the output folder where any downloaded or generated files will be saved.

-  -c, --config        (Default: ) Specify the config folder where app configuration is saved.
+  -c, --config        (Default: ) Specify the config folder where the app configuration file is located.

   -d, --db            Path to the database file.